foundry-rs/book/src/reference/cast.md

 chain-id                 Returns ethereum chain id code                     Prints the bytecode at <address>
-completions              Generate shell completions script estimate                 Estimate the gas cost of a transaction from <from> to <to> with <data>
+completions              Generate shell completions script compute-address          Returns the computed address from a given address and nonce pair estimate                 Estimate the gas cost of a transaction from <from> to <to> with <data>
-find-block               Prints the block number closest to the provided timestamp gas-price                Prints current gas price of target chain help                     Print this message or the help of the given subcommand(s) keccak                   Keccak-256 hashes arbitrary data lookup-address           Returns the name the provided address resolves to namehash                 Returns ENS namehash of provided name nonce                    Prints the number of transactions sent from <address>
+find-block               Prints the block number closest to the provided timestamp gas-price                Prints current gas price of target chain help                     Print this message or the help of the given subcommand(s) index                    Get storage slot of value from mapping type, mapping slot number and input value interface                Generate contract's interface from ABI.
+Currently it doesn't support ABI encoder V2 keccak                   Keccak-256 hashes arbitrary data lookup-address           Returns the name the provided address resolves to namehash                 Returns ENS namehash of provided name nonce                    Prints the number of transactions sent from <address>
+pretty-calldata          Pretty prints calldata, if available gets signature from 4byte.directory proof                    Generate a storage proof for a given slot publish                  Publish a raw transaction to the network receipt                  Print information about the transaction receipt for <tx-hash>
-proof                    Generate a storage proof for a given slot resolve-name             Returns the address the provided ENS name resolves to send                     Publish a transaction signed by <from> to call <to> with <data>
+resolve-name             Returns the address the provided ENS name resolves to send                     Publish a transaction signed by <from> to call <to> with <data>
-storage                  Show the raw value of a contract's storage slot tx                       Show information about the transaction <tx-hash>
+sig                      Print a function's 4-byte selector storage                  Show the raw value of a contract's storage slot tx                       Show information about the transaction <tx-hash>
 wallet                   Set of wallet management utilities